tom-howard/ros2/docs/waffles/basics.md

 #### :material-pen: Exercise 1: Making the Robot Move {#exMove}

-There's a very useful ready-made ROS application called `turtlebot3_teleop/teleop_keyboard` that we will use to drive a Waffle around.
+There's a very useful ready-made ROS application called `teleop_keyboard` (from the `turtlebot3_teleop` package) that we will use to drive a Waffle around.
 This node works in exactly the same way in both simulation and in the real-world!

 1. Open up a new terminal instance on the laptop either by using the ++ctrl+alt+t++ keyboard shortcut, or by clicking the Terminal App icon, we'll refer to this as **TERMINAL 1**.
-In this terminal enter the following `ros2 run` command to launch `turtlebot3_teleop_keyboard`:
+In this terminal enter the following `ros2 run` command to launch the `teleop_keyboard` node:

     ***
     **TERMINAL 1:**